UDST/orca/_sources/index.rst.txt

 data.
 (This format is heavily inspired by
 `pytest's fixtures <http://pytest.org/latest/fixture.html#fixture>`__.)
-The main components of a pipeline Inc.de:
+The main components of a pipeline include:

 * Steps